 In 1991, Rome invited American filmmaker Spike Lee to Dakar, Senegal to witness N’Dour’s extraordinary popularity in the country, and the visit resulted in a recording contract for N’Dour with Lee’s nascent 40 Acres and a Mule Musicworks label, distributed by Sony Music, and a broadening of N’Dour’s activities in the United States.
 In 2000, Rome secured a new recording contract for N’Dour with Nonesuch Records of the Warner Music Group, followed by a contract for US tour representation with the Gloucester, Massachusetts-based International Music Network.

 From 1999 through 2005 N’Dour and Rome produced a unique event on New York’s musical calendar, The Great African Ball, first at the Hammerstein Ballroom, later at Roseland.
-N’Dour has since replicated the feat in Paris, in seven sold-out editions of the Ball, known in France and Senegal simply as "Le Grand Bal," at the 20,300-capacity Palais Omnisports–Paris Bercy (AccorHotels Arena).
+N’Dour has since replicated the feat in Paris, in seven sold-out editions of the Ball, known in France and Senegal simply as "Le Grand Bal," at the 20,300-capacity Palais Omnisports–Paris Bercy (currently known as the AccorHotels Arena).

 In 2007, critic Robert Christgau said on NPR's "All Songs Considered" that he believed Youssou N'Dour's band to be the best live band in the world.

 Rome collaborated with Academy Award-winning film director Elizabeth Chai Vasarhelyi in the making of her 2008 profile of N'Dour entitled "Youssou N'Dour: I Bring What I Love."